-This low carb eggplant parm lasagna casserole combines the tastes of two popular dishes.
-It makes a very delicious and filling meal.
+This low-carb keto eggplant lasagna casserole combines the tastes of two popular dishes.
+It makes a very delicious and filling meal!

 I've been finding all sorts of delicious ways to cook up eggplant.
-A few of my favorites, including this low carb eggplant parm lasagna casserole, are in this recipe collection.
+A few of my favorites, including this keto eggplant lasagna casserole, are in this recipe collection.

 Eggplant Parmesan Casserole is another great dish that can easily be made low carb using a pork rind based breading.
 What's your favorite way to cook eggplant?